 I’ve ordered quite a lot of stuff from CDjapan over the past years.
 Be it the よつばとcalendar or my latest shipment with some Japanese magazines.
 The stuff was always perfectly wrapped and securely shipped.
 Shipping times with SAL were the same as with honto and even their service is on par.
 Here are two pictures of how the stuff is packed by CDjapan.
 Manga get bundled (many 4/5) and then wrapped as a whole in bubble wrap.

 Honto.jp ships internationally as well

-With a little trick which I’ll explain in a wiffy.
-The good thing about honto is their fst selection in general and their option to download Japanese manga and books digitally.
-Shipping costs which will be determinded after! ordering.
-You can choose which shipping speed to use and you will get an Email with the total you’re charged when the package is ready for dispatch.
+With a little trick which I’ll explain in a jiffy.
+The good thing about honto is their vast selection in general and their option to download Japanese manga and books digitally.
+Shipping costs will be determined after! ordering.
+You can choose which shipping speed to use and you will get an email with the total you’re charged when the package is ready for dispatch.
 I always use SAL which is best explained by the Japanese Post itself.
 It results in something like 2 weeks for the delivery from Japan to Germany and probably Europe in general.
-Until now, I made 9 orders in total and none came in later than 2 weeks after dispatch.
+Until now, I made about 30+ orders in total and none came in later than 2 weeks after dispatch.

-Concering shipping costs.
-A rough estimate is: 4 volumes of よつばと！, or any other medium sized manga, costs 1300¥.
+Concerning shipping costs.
+A rough estimate is: 4 volumes of よつばと！, or any other medium-sized manga, costs 1300¥ (SAL).
 Not a bad deal, if you ask me.
 But don’t worry too much about shipping costs.
-Like I said, I already ordered acouple of books there.
-Mostly kinda big packages and for none I was charged more than 3000¥.
+As I said, I already ordered a couple of books there.
+Mostly kinda big packages and for none, I was charged more than 3000¥.
 And one was a big order with several (heavy) fashion books for my girlfriend.